CloudScale-Project/Environment/README.md

 CloudScale Tool-chain
 -----------------------------------------
  **Analyser** is used for modelling and analysing the scalability of basic and composed cloud services.
 It is based on the Palladio; a software architecture simulation framework, which analyses software at the model level for performance bottlenecks, scalability issues and reliability threats, and allows for a subsequent optimisation.
 In the CloudScale Environment mainly the backend engines will be used to analyse the user’s application.
-This will be achieved by automatically transforming ScaleDL Overview models into the Palladio Component Models; structure on which Palladio operates.
+This will be achieved by automatically transforming ScaleDL Overview models into the Palladio Component Models; structure on which Palladio operates. http://www.palladio-simulator.com/tools/

  **Extractor** is responsible for extracting scalability models from the system’s source code.
 It is based on the SoMoX, which provides clustering-based architecture reconstruction to recover the architecture of a software system from source code.
-The clustering mechanism extracts a software architecture based on source code metrics and construct PCM models to be used by Analyser.
+The clustering mechanism extracts a software architecture based on source code metrics and construct PCM models to be used by Analyser. https://sdqweb.ipd.kit.edu/wiki/SoMoX

  **Static Spotter**  and  **Dynamic Spotter** semi-automatically spots scalability issues in software code.
-It combines static code analysis to identify structures of scalability anti-patterns, together with a spotting by measurement method (Spotting by Measuring) to spot scalability bottlenecks on the running system
+It combines static code analysis to identify structures of scalability anti-patterns, together with a spotting by measurement method (Spotting by Measuring) to spot scalability bottlenecks on the running system. https://code.google.com/p/reclipse-emf/ & http://sopeco.github.io/DynamicSpotter/